DmitriySalnikov/GodotRemote/README.md

 * **The editor at startup shows an error about the absence of VCRUNTIME_140xx.dll**</br>
     If you see a similar error</br><img src="Images/Screenshots/vcruntime_140.png" alt="VCRUNTIME error" width="60%"/></br>You just need to download the latest version of `vc_redist` from the [official site](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0).<img src="Images/Screenshots/vcruntime_download.png" alt="VCRUNTIME download" width="75%"/>
+* **The editor freezes on closing or at any other random moment with `server/configure_adb_on_play` enabled** This may be caused by the fact that ADB completely blocks the execution of Godot Editor.
+The only solution I have found at the moment is to simply close adb.exe via the task manager.
 * **Auto connection mode does not show any servers**
     1. Make sure that your devices are connected to the same network and can ping each other.
     2. `Listener Status` icon in the client should be green, which means that it is active. ![Listener Status](Images/Screenshots/auto_listener_status.png) If not, try changing the `Listener Port`, also don't forget to change `general/auto_connection_port` in project settings.
 If this also does not help, then most likely this function is not available for you.